sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 A. You can avoid this problem by right-clicking the email link instead of left (normal) clicking it.
 The right-click menu will let you **copy** the email address.
 Then switch to your email software and **paste** the email address.
 If the pasted email address begins with a **mailto:** prefix, then make sure to **delete** that prefix, including the colon (:).

 ### Q. I want to run my email program in a different sandbox than my web browser.
-When I click on the email link (_mailto_), the web browser tries to start my email software in the wrong sandbox.
+When I click an email link (_mailto_), the web browser tries to start my email software in the wrong sandbox.
 What should I do?

 A. See answer to previous question.